 Look inside almost any classroom today and you’ll see a mirror of our country.
 You’ll find students from multiple cultures, some of whom are trying to bridge the languages and behaviors of two worlds.
 Students with very advanced learning skills sit next to students who struggle mightily with one or more school subjects.
 Children with vast reservoirs of background experience share space with peers whose world is circumscribed by the few blocks of their neighborhood.
 Carol Ann Tomlinson and Susan Demirsky Allan

-It is almost impossible to force all of these diverse learners into one narrowly defined box where everyone is expected to learn the same thing, in the same way, at the same time.
-Differentiation provides another option, one that is more in line with the reality of our classrooms, and current research into multiple intelligences, learning preferences and the impact that language, culture and gender may have on learning.
-With differentiation teachers meet their students where they are and provide learning experiences that will help move them forward in their learning.
+Differentiation allows us to meet the needs of the many diverse learners in our classrooms.
+It provides a way of teaching that is in line with the reality of our classrooms and current research.
+With differentiation, teachers meet their students where they are and provide learning experiences that will help move them forward in their development.

 Sometimes differentiation will take place in small ways, such as building in time for students to pair up and talk about what they are learning.
 Other times whole projects will be organized to include opportunities for differentiation.